JigishS/reactjs-redux-basic-example/README.md

-# ReactJs Redux Basic Example
+# ReactJS Redux Basic Example

 In this example, you can learn and understand, how we can define redux in our project and how it's working.